charlotte-pel/LabelNoiseTS/README.md

 generator.visualisation(typePlot='randomPoly', className='Corn')
 ```

-If 'yourPath/' is None, visualisation will not be save in external file.\
-If you specify 'yourPath/', visualisation will be save in external file.

-Except for visualisationProfilsMeanAllClass, you need specify a class Name besides 'yourPath/'

-By default 'yourPath/' is None

 ## Algorithm performance evaluation

-To evaluate the influence of class label noise on the performance of supervised classification algorithms, we created three synthetic datasets of 2-class, 5-class and 10-class.
+To evaluate the influence of class label noise on the performance of supervised classification algorithms, we created three synthetic datasets of 2 classes, 5 classes and 10 classes.
 Each class has 500 training instances and 500 testing instances.
 The training instances are corrupted by 5 % to 100 % (5 % step) random class label noise (and systematic class label noise for 5-class dataset).
+This setting is the same than the one published in the Remote Sensing MDPI journal.
 We describe below how the published results can be reproduced.

 #### Generating datasets
-We first generate the three datasets that contain different type and level of class label noise by using the following Python command line:
+We first generate the three datasets, which contain different types and levels of class label noise by using the following Python command line:
 ```bash
 python gen_datasets.py
 ```
 This command creates
--  2-class (`TwoClass`), 5-class (`FiveClass`), and 10-class (`TenClass`) datasets
+- 2-class (`TwoClass`), 5-class (`FiveClass`), and 10-class (`TenClass`) datasets.
-- In each dataset, we create ten variants of the datasets (ten runs).
+- Ten variants of the datasets (ten runs) are created.
-- A run includes the original training data, training data corrupted using 20 levels of class label noise (from 5 % to 100 %, with a step of 5 %), and (non-noisy) testing data.
+- One run includes the original training data, training data corrupted using 20 levels of class label noise (from 5 % to 100 %, with a step of 5 %), and (non-noisy) testing data.
 - All the datasets are corrupted by a random class label noise, and the 5-class datasets are also corrupted by a systematic class label noise.

 The created datasets are stored in the `data` folder (at the root of the project) with the following tree structure: